 Many people love the idea of having their own private tennis court constructed.
 But some people worry that if they have a court built it will lead to them overplaying the game and developing the painful condition of tennis elbow.
-However, there are a numbers of myths surrounding this injury, so let’s take a look at them.
+However, there are a number of myths surrounding this injury, so let’s take a look at them.

 Myth: You only get tennis elbow from playing tennis

 Given the name of the condition, you might assume that tennis elbow is something that you can only get from playing tennis.
 This isn’t the case at all.
-Tennis elbow can be caused by a variety of activities including any racquet sport, gardening, painting or manual working like bricklaying.
+Tennis elbow can be caused by a variety of activities including any racquet sport, gardening, painting or manual work like bricklaying.
 Naturally, tennis can cause the condition, but it is by no means the only issue.

 Fact: Changing your technique can help to prevent tennis elbow